eirikt/Audit.js/README.md

 #### Event Sourcing stuff

- * _Application events are regarded as a first class construct_ in the application model, not just some infrastructural add-on piece.
+ * _Application events are regarded as first class constructs_ in the application model, not just some "infrastructural" add-on piece.

  * _Application events are immutable and forever_ - they are created and read, but never updated nor deleted.